QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

 To prevent us from stepping on each other's work and causing game crashing conflicts:

 1. Create a directory for yourself within the `Mods` folder using your username and place **ALL** your assets (including 3rd Party/Marketplace/Quixel/Megascans) there.
+    * Megascans will install in an existing Megascans Folder, you CANNOT use this and your assets will likely not render properly - make sure install to your folder instead.
-2. Drag the *Mods > Template > `Blueprints`* folder into your newly created folder from Step 1.
+2. Drag the *Mods > `Template`* folder into your newly created folder from Step 1.
+    * If you get a prompt asking to "Continuing with a Rename?" - click "Okay".
+        > **DO NOT** move the `Tools` folder.
+        {: .prompt-danger }
-3. Within the Content Browser, right click on the `Mods` folder and select *"Fix Up Redirectors"*
+3. Within the Content Browser, right-click on the `Mods` folder and select *"Fix Up Redirectors"*
-4. Within your folder from Step 1, create a empty folder called *"ModLevelData"*
-    * We will use this later on to put our Mission Select and Level Select data
+    * If the old "Template" folder remains, it is likely empty and you can delete it.

 The `Mods` folder should now look like the following:
 ```
 Content
     Mods
-        ModLevelData
+        Tools
+        YourUsername
             Template
-        Tools
-        YourUserName
-            Blueprints
-            ModLevelData
 ```

-> You may want to copy the `Mods` folder back into your project from the Framework.7z for future reference.
-The reason we move the Blueprints folder into our own is because as development continues newer version of the Blueprints may come out that fix bugs or improve functionality.
-If we just overwrite the previous version within the Template directory, it **WILL** cause issues for other mappers.
+> The reason we move the `Templates` folder into our own is because as development continues newer version of the Blueprints may come out that fix bugs.
+If we didn't move this folder, it **WILL** cause issues for everyone as older versions would conflict with newer ones.
 {: .prompt-info }

 > Since you will be visiting your folder frequently I would consider changing the the folder color and adding it your favourites within the Content Browser.
 You can do this by simply right-clicking the folder here.